Sarjis Alam: Activism (2019-2024)

 Sarjis joined the Bangladesh Chhatra League in 2017 upon his admission to the University of Dhaka.
 In 2019, he was elected to the Dhaka University Central Students' Union from the Chhatra League panel.
 He resigned from the organization in 2022 and also participated in various debate competitions during his academic years.

-In 2024, Alam joined the Anti-discrimination Students Movement as a coordinator, opposing quotas in government jobs, which evolved into mass uprising culminating in the ouster of Hasina administration.
+In 2024, Alam joined the Students Against Discrimination as a coordinator, opposing quotas in government jobs, which evolved into mass uprising culminating in the ouster of Hasina administration.
 Alam, along with Nahid Islam, Asif Mahmud, Hasnat Abdullah, and several other students from the University of Dhaka gained national recognition in mid-July 2024 when they were detained by the police as the protests became violent.